Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_log.rst

        then the negative of the objective function value is displayed.
        Expect this value to trend upward as the iteration number increases.
-       If the master problems are solved globally
-       (by passing ``solve_master_globally=True``),
-       then after the iteration number exceeds the number of uncertain parameters, this value should be monotonically nondecreasing
-       as the iteration number is increased.
        A dash ("-") is produced in lieu of a value if the master problem of the current iteration is not solved successfully.
    * - 1-Stg Shift